The Dan Le Batard Show with Stugotz: History

+On June 18, 2026, Dan Le Batard announced that the show would be renamed The Dan Le Batard Show, dropping "with Stugotz" from the title following Jon "Stugotz" Weiner's departure to launch his own podcast network.

 Cast

 Le Batard and Stugotz interact throughout the show with producers Mike Ryan Ruiz, Roy Bellamy, Billy Gil, Chris Cote, Jessica Smetana, Anthony (Tony) Calatayud, Lucy Rohden, Juju Gotti, Luis Montejo, and Jeremy Taché.
 A Chelsea supporter, Ruiz formerly co-hosted Chelsea's official American podcast, Chelsea Mike'd Up, with former show producer Chris Wittyngham.

-Currently, Le Batard and Stugotz are joined on-air by Greg Cote of the Miami Herald on Tuesdays with the common appearance from Amin Elhassan.
+Currently, Le Batard is joined on-air by Greg Cote of the Miami Herald on Tuesdays with the common appearance from Amin Elhassan.
 ESPN personalities (including Elhassan, Sarah Spain, Domonique Foxworth, Mina Kimes, Katie Nolan, Bomani Jones, Marty Smith, Jorge Sedano, Izzy Gutierrez, and others) made regular guest hosting appearances when the show aired on ESPN Radio.
 The show used to include the previously mentioned Wittyngham, show booker Allyson Turner, former executive producer Marc Hochman, and "Old Money" Charlie Hulme (who worked as part of the television production team alongside Lorenzo Rodriguez).

 On November 8, 2020, Chris Cote announced on his personal Twitter account that he was part of ESPN's mass layoffs.
-3 days later, Le Batard announced that Cote would be rehired back on the show as his assistant with a raise in salary, which he would be paying.
+Three days later, Le Batard announced that Cote would be rehired back on the show as his assistant with a raise in salary, which he would be paying.

 On February 17, 2022, Mike Ryan Ruiz announced on his personal Twitter account that he would be stepping aside as executive producer of the show, but he would still be around plenty.
 The show has yet to formally announce a new executive producer.

 On April 7, 2023, the final show was recorded in the longtime studio at The Clevelander.

+Former Cast

-On October 17, 2025, Gil participated in his final show, leaving for an executive position at Spotify.
+On October 17, 2025, Gil participated in his final show, leaving for an executive position at Spotify/The Ringer (website).

+On June 2, 2026, Lucy Rohden departed The Dan Le Batard Show and Meadowlark Media to launch her own college football media brand, CFBLucy.

+On June 19th, 2026, Mike Fuentes departed The Dan Le Batard Show and Meadowlark Media.